 It involves application of a chemical solution onto skin to produce a controlled chemical burn.
 Sounds terrible, but not necessarily so, as the severity of the “burn” is controlled, so as to produce a benefit rather than damage.
-The (controlled) injury that is inflicted onto the skin by a peel procedure stimulates body’s healing process, resulting in a rejuvenated appearance of the treated area with reduction of wrinkles and pigment spots.
+The (controlled) injury that is inflicted onto the skin by a peel procedure stimulates body’s healing process, resulting in a rejuvenated appearance of the treated area.

 The chemicals used for a chemical peel can vary in potency from “light” such as glycolic acid, to “medium” such as Trichlor-acetic acid (TCA), to “deep”, such as Phenol.
 As the strength of the chemical used for the peel escalates, so does the risk of the procedure, with Glycolic acid peel being the safest, to Phenol peel being the most risky.